tagohd/mono/Big Ideas and Big Questions.md

 [Lun]: I still haven't played Chrono trigger...

 You know, I haven't really put much thought into the story's themes.
 I guess I was never really planning to because it's ultimately more an avenue for my music than anything else, but I should try and figure out what the point is of the story I'm trying to tell because right now all I really have is "gay furries go brrr".
 And also Undertale.
-(Why did I say the same thing twice?)
-What am I trying to communicate with my story?
+(Why did I say the same thing twice?) [question:: What am I trying to communicate with my story?
 If it was an actual game, what do I hope people would take away from it?
-What are the things that I hope people will write long rambling essays on Tumblr about?
+What are the things that I hope people will write long rambling essays on Tumblr about?]

 # What is MONO about?
 (\^ Big question.
 Get it?)